 Among many other changes in the new Linux Kernel 5.8 version support for Intel’s Tigerlake platform is enabled.
 The AMDGPU driver now supports peer-to-peer-based PCI buffer sharing and the encryption of GPU memory.
 In addition, the DRM connectors now use Sysfs to inform the user-space about hotplug events that occur when certain devices are newly connected.

 Here we will learn the process to upgrade Linux kernel directly from PPA using ubuntu-mainline-kernel.sh (script) rather download each Debian file of the latest kernel on Ubuntu.
-However, those don’t want to use the script then install each file manually: Upgrade Linux kernel on Ubuntu by manually installing Debian packages.
+However, those who don’t want to use the script then install each file manually: Upgrade Linux kernel on Ubuntu by manually installing Debian packages.

 What we learn here: